Book – Do It Today, (Summary)

 - We stop doing things that brought success in the first place and things crumbles down.
 Stay beginner – keep basics in mind and have strong hold on it.

 I have also created video of few quotes from the book – Hope you like it.
 Please do subscribe to my You Tube channel – Myread4change

-As you finish reading book, you will be equipped with tactics you can adapt to improve your productivity.
-As Darius mentions that life of happiness is life of productivity.
+As you finish reading the book, you will be equipped with tactics you can adopt to improve your productivity.
+As Darius mentions that life of happiness comes from the life of productivity.

 If you like this book about productivity, you may also like The One Thing by Gary W. Keller & Jay Papasan.

 Please share your thoughts on this summary in the comment.
 I would love to hear from you.